vir-innominatus/AO3-Scraping/README.md

 ## GitHub Pages App

-This repo now includes a static web app in `docs/` that reads precomputed recommendations from JSON.
+This repo includes a static web app in `docs/` that reads precomputed recommendations from JSON.

 - `scripts/export_recommendations_for_web.py` uses the recommender cache file (`data/kudos_recommender_cache.pkl`) so it does not need to process `ao3.db` for web export.
 - The generated payload is written to `docs/data/recommendations.json`.